 The 90’s Club

-Three of our buildings have earned an Energy Star rating of 90 or above, ranking them among the most highly energy efficient buildings in the nation.
-Fifth Third Center (with a score of 95) in Charlotte leads the way, joined by 816 Congress (93) in Austin and Terminus 200 (90) in Atlanta.
+Eightof our buildings have earned an Energy Star rating of 90 or above, ranking them among the most highly energy efficient buildings in the nation.
+111 West Rio with a score of 98 in Tempe leads the way joined by 816 Congress (97) in Austin, Fifth Third Center (93) and NASCAR Plaza (91) in Charlotte, San Jacinto (91) in Austin, One Buckhead Plaza (91), Terminus (90), and Two Buckhead Plaza (90) in Atlanta.

 Persistence Produces Energy Conservation